-Welcome to the “Everything Else” life skills, Duke of Edinburgh Scheme and GCSE Citizenship Department
+Welcome to the “Everything Else” Department – Life skills, Careers and the Duke of Edinburgh Scheme

 We have also led many whole school projects and learning experiences for our students.
 For example, our discussions about the refugee crisis within “EE” lessons led to us participating in the “Salford to Calais” initiative (providing practical support for refugees in the “Jungle” at Calais).
 This then led to us sending students and teachers to work for a week in the Dunkirk Refugee School in Northern France.
 In “EE” we like to not only discuss the modern world but to actively engage in helping others.
 These concepts reflect what Stretford High School is ultimately about.